al-berger/regd/README.md

   Safestor
 ============

+Safestor is a local data cache daemon which helps to exchange data between various processes as well as gather and store user input from the command line.

-Safestor is a local service which helps to use confidential data such as passwords, etc., stored in encrypted form, from within any program or script.
-It enables a programmer or admin to avoid storing non-encrypted confidential data in program and script source files.
+The stored data may include confidential data such as passwords, etc., which can be read directly from an encrypted file upon prompting the user for the password.
+This may help to avoid storing non-encrypted confidential data in program and script source files.

    Features
 ---------------
-- Responds to data requests by outputting required decrypted data to stdout.
+- Keeps data in RAM in the form of 'key=value' entries.
+- Data entries can be retrieved either via command line calls or through socket connection.
-- Can run either as a server or in separate runs.
+- Can run either as a server(daemon) or in separate runs.
 - Confidential data is secured by gpg encryption with the user's key.